 There are so many smartphone and desktop applications out there that it can be easy to find your devices completely cluttered up with tools that you rarely use.
 Many of today’s apps are designed to make life easier and more efficient for us in some way, and a significant proportion of them are geared towards working professionals.
 But are any of these apps really going to make your job easier?

-Well yes, some of them certainly can, because they address very real problems in the work place (like keeping all your notes and ideas organised), but it can be hard to know which apps are reliable and useful without trying them first.
-It’s also important to realise that any application requires time and attention before you’ll get anything out of it, and this is something the many people struggle with.
+Well yes, some of them certainly can, because they address very real problems in the work place, like keeping all your notes and ideas organised.
+But it can be hard to know which apps are reliable and useful without trying them first.
+It’s also important to realise that any application requires time and attention before you’ll get anything out of it, and this is something that many people struggle with.

 We’ve listed what we think are 5 of the most useful applications for working professionals.
 But just to confirm, we’re not giving you 5 of the most ‘cutting-edge’, ‘exclusive’ or ‘trendy’ apps for working professionals, we’re giving you a list of tried and tested applications that can add real value to the lives of most workers in some way or another.

 Evernote is the perfect app for people who may have a bit of a scatter brain, or anyone who simply has a lot going on!
 With it, you can immediately jot down ideas as they occur to you to make sure you never lose your inspiration again.
 Anything you see or hear that interests you, or that you need to remember, you can keep a note of on Evernote.
 Even just for remembering important dates, this can be a really useful app.
 And what’s more, everything will be synced to the cloud, so you’re in no danger of losing all your important information.